 To get started, save your .lxo file in your Project’s Assets folder.
 In Unity, the file appears in the Project ViewA view that shows the contents of your Assets folder (Project tab) More info

 Unity re-imports the Asset when it detects a change in the .lxo file.

-TIP: For information on how to export an FBX file from Modo, see Exporting from other applications.
+Tip: For information on how to export an FBX file from Modo, see Using FBX files in other applications.

 Unity imports Lightwave files through the FBX format, supporting the following:

 You can also configure the Lightwave AppLink plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info